nathanbraun/nathanbraun-com/content/books/politics.md

 systematically more likely to be shot by police than whites.

-*Libertarians and oppression.* I think libertarians would generally agree (though on this issue, many would also point out police too militarized and powerful).
+*Libertarians and oppression.* I think libertarians would generally agree (though on this issue, many would also say police are too militarized and powerful).
 They also have more of a freedom bent, and are hesitant to call anything the result of voluntary transactions oppression.
 "Yeah, working in a sweat shop would suck, but these workers technically have a choice".

 While we're on the subject of police shootings, an aside: the dueling progressive-conservative slogans, "black lives matter" vs police as the "thin